 Data Visualization, Sound Design, Coding: Adam Snyder 3D Modeling, 3D Printing: Michael Villa Shark Bones Research Resource: The Field Museum, Caleb McMahan Documentation Video: Deborah Libby

 An interactive installation by Ozge Samanci, 2019.

 This piece was created during artist residency at the National Center for Ecological Analysis and Synthesis (NCEAS) and Squire Foundation.

 Blink Detection Code: Blacki Migliozzi

-When participants blink their eyes, droplets of water fall on dry ice and they system releases carbondioxide.
+Each time participants blink their eyes, droplets of water fall on dry ice and the system releases carbon dioxide.

 Nothing lasts.
 Life on earth will vanish eventually.
 All we can do is to live our time on this planet meaningfully.